maloPRO/AirBnB_clone/README.md

-# AirBnB Clone - The Console
+# AirBnB Clone - The Console.

 ## Description
 This is a full web application of the AirBnb Clone.
 It consists of the console, web static, mySQL storage, web framework(templating), RESTful API, Web dynamic.